christopherwk210/gm-bot/README.md

 $ npm start
 ```

+This bot has an in-chat dev mode feature that allows you to execute JS from within Discord.
+This is a **very powerful** tool that should be used with extreme caution.
+This feature can be found in `./src/lib/modifiers/devmode.js`.
+By default, it won't work for anyone except me (topherlicious) for security reason, which you can disable to aid in development.

 If you wish to contribute, please fork this repo and submit a detailed and clean pull-request.
 If you want to add new features or commands, please ask topherlicious#1378 or any of the other admins before you start development.

 For questions and support, contact topherlicious#1378 on discord.